We draw your attention to the limitation of liability clause at clause 11.

 In the event that an appointment must be cancelled, postponed or the specification of works changed, the Client must give 3 Calendar days' notice or be subject to a charge of 25% of the value of the works to be completed (unless otherwise stated).

-If the agreed works cannot be completed to due to an unforeseen event outside the control of the Contractor, the Client will agree to postpone or annul the Contractor.
+If the agreed works cannot be completed due to an unforeseen event outside the control of the Contractor, the Client will agree to postpone or annul the Contract.

 The Contractor reserves the right to cancel or postpone any works due to adverse weather conditions that would be deemed hazardous.

-The Client is responsible for informing neighbors of proposed works to trees overhanging the Client’s boundary and is responsible for any claims resulting from such works.
+The Client is responsible for informing neighbours of proposed works to trees overhanging the Client's boundary and is responsible for any claims resulting from such works.

-The Contractor requires that the work are is kept free from vehicles or other objects at all times and the clinet accepts all responsibility for the same.
+The Contractor requires that the work area is kept free from vehicles or other objects at all times and the client accepts all responsibility for the same.

 In the event that damage to property occurs through negligence or substandard practices by the Contractor, the Contractor will accept responsibility.